Skip to main content

 If you didn't win a National ROTC scholarship, campus based scholarships are for you.
 Cadets can compete for available 1-3 year scholarships.
 Competing Cadets submit a scholarship application to their ROTC instructor or Recruiting Operations Officer (ROO), conduct a scholarship board interview with members of the ROTC cadre.

-Cadet's board score are combined with scores based on their collegiate GPA, physical fitness test results, and any other other factors directed by our Professor of Military Science (PMS) to generate an order of merit list (OML) score.
+Cadet's board score are combined with scores based on their collegiate GPA, physical fitness test results, and any other factors directed by our Professor of Military Science (PMS) to generate an order of merit list (OML) score.
 Generally, Cadets with the highest OML score are awarded the campus based scholarship.
 Cadets can apply for a campus based scholarship by filling out an application from their ROO or ROTC instructor.

 Scholarship Value: Scholarships are awarded based on merit, not on financial need.
 Additionally ROTC scholarships can stack and compliment other scholarships or programs.
 For example an ROTC scholarship could be used for room and board while the eligible student uses their parent's Post 9-11 GI Bill, or other scholarship program for Tuition and fees.